djulien/WS281X-splitter-DEV/README.md

 To assemble the firmware use steps 1 - 4, below.
 To use the pre-assembled .hex file, skip directly to step 4.
 1. Clone this repo
 2. Install Microchip MPLABX 5.35 or GPASM or equivalent tool chain.
 Note that MPLABX 5.35 was the last version that supported *MPASM* rather than *MPASMX*.
-3. Build the project
+3. Build the project.
+NOTE: custom build steps assume Linux command line but can be adjusted for other O/S.  Utilities such as cat, awk, and tee are used.
 4. Flash the dist/WS281X-Splitter.hex file onto a PIC16F15313<sup>*</sup>.
-Example command line (for Linux): sudo ./pkcmd-lx-x86_64.AppImage -w -p16f15313 -fdist/WS281X-Splitter.hex -mpc -zv

 <sup>*</sup> PIC16F15313 is a newer device supported by PICKit3.
-However, it can be programmed using the older PICKit2 and the very useful [PICKitPlus software](https://anobium.co.uk).
+However, it can be programmed using the older PICKit2 and the very useful [PICKitPlus software](https://anobium.co.uk).  <br/>Example command line (for Linux):<br/>
+sudo ./pkcmd-lx-x86_64.AppImage -w -p16f15313 -fdist/WS281X-Splitter.hex -mpc -zv

 # Version History

-Version 0.21.11 11/10/21 abandon CLC; use EUSART sync xmit instead; add multi-threading; get breakout working Version 0.21.9 9/30/21 switched to 8-bit PIC with CLC. basic split and breakout functions working for PIC16F15313 Version 0.15.0 ?/?/16 started working on a Xilinx XC9572XL CPLD (72 macrocells) on a Guzunty board
+- Version 0.21.11 11/10/21 abandon CLC; use EUSART sync xmit instead; add multi-threading; get breakout working
+- Version 0.21.9 9/30/21 switched to 8-bit PIC with CLC. basic split and breakout functions working for PIC16F15313
+- Version 0.15.0 ?/?/16 started working on a Xilinx XC9572XL CPLD (72 macrocells) on a Guzunty board

 # Reference Docs
 - [MPLABX older versions](https://www.microchip.com/en-us/development-tools-tools-and-software/mplab-ecosystem-downloads-archive)